Skip to main content

 Fellows PASS (Presentation Skills Seminar) – Bethesda

-PASS (Presentation and Seminar Skills) is a 2-part monthly series that is open to all CCR scientists.
-Participants are given the opportunity to both practice and polish their presentation skills.
+PASS (Presentation and Seminar Skills) is a two-part monthly series open to all CCR scientists.
+Participants are allowed to both practice and polish their presentation skills.
 For more information or to sign up, contact Gia Vitale

 Center for Cancer Research Fellows & Young Investigators (CCR-FYI) Seminar Series – Frederick

-The CCR-FYI Seminar Series is a bi-weekly series that provides fellows the opportunity to hone their scientific communication skills while receiving constructive feedback on their science and presentation from their peers and from principal investigators.
-For more information contact Kathy Easterday.
+The CCR-FYI Seminar Series is a bi-weekly series that provides fellows the opportunity to hone their scientific communication skills while receiving constructive feedback on their science and presentations from their peers and from principal investigators.
+For more information, contact Kathy Easterday.

 You should also present your work at branch meetings, scientific meetings, and conferences such as

-If you need help learning to master the English language, there are a number of resources that can assist you.
+OITE English Language Resources assist in learning to master the English language.
+There are a number of resources that can assist you.
 It is essential for scientists and clinicians to improve their communication skills to move forward in their careers.
 Please visit the OITE website on U.S. English and culture for a list of opportunities.

 Leadership and Management

-The Scientific Management Training course, offered by CCT, focuses on personnel and project management.
+Scientific Management Training is a course offered by CCT that focuses on personnel and project management.
 The goal of this course is to help you develop the skills you need to successfully lead a scientific research laboratory.

 Careers in Industry or Government

-Want a career at the bench, but prefer industry over academia?
-Many jobs in industry require some previous experience in the field or additional training.
-You may want to consider obtaining additional training or taking business/industry related courses at the Foundation for Advanced Education in the Sciences (FAES).
+Want a career at the bench but prefer industry over academia?
+Many jobs in the industry require some previous experience in the field or additional training.
+You may want to consider obtaining additional training or taking business/industry-related courses at the Foundation for Advanced Education in the Sciences (FAES).

 Business